Low Calorie English Muffin

 • Rolled oats.
 Also known as old-fashioned oats.
 Avoid using steel-cut oats as their texture will produce tough and flat muffins.

 • Chia seeds.
-For a bit of texture, fiber, protein, binding, and omega-3.
+For a bit of texture, fiber, protein, binding, and omega-3 fatty acids.
 Ground flax seeds could also work, but I sometimes find the flavor can be a little overpowering.

 • Baking powder.
 Gives the muffins the necessary rise.

 • Unsweetened applesauce.
 Adds moisture and softness to the dough.
-You could use mashed bananas, but be wary that it will make them a little sweet.
+You could use mashed bananas, but be wary that they will be a little sweet.

 • Milk.
 Use any dairy or plant-based milk to bring the dough together.